||The plate which a door hande is mounted upon (Lever on Backplate door handes)

 AN INTRODUCTION TO BUYING CABINET HANDLES

 Cabinet handles or knobs can add great style to your home by complimenting your cabinet doors and drawers.
 However, they are not just mere decorative hardware but have an important ergonomic part while using your cabinets.
-Handles and knobs are quick and easy to install and is inexpensive DIY project.
+Handles and knobs are quick and easy to install and is an inexpensive DIY project.

 TOOLS FOR FITTING A CABINET HANDLE

 You will need the following tools to fit a handle to a new cabinet: Kitchen cabinet handles or knobs, Measuring tape, Power drill, G-clamp (optional), Phillips head screwdriver, Pencil and a Drawer handle drilling guide (optional).
-If you're replacing your current handles and knobs, you may need less tools as the job will be much simpler.
+If you're replacing your current handles and knobs, you may need fewer tools as the job will be much simpler.

 HOW TO FIT CABINET HANDLES AND KNOBS (PHASE 1 - PREPARATION)

 Prepare - Firstly, you may want to ensure your kitchen cabinets are clean and dust-free.
 Clean them with a simple wet wipe and dry with a kitchen towel or cloth.
-Also read the cabinet manufacturer’s instructions to ensure you’re preparing the cabinets in the right way.
+Also, read the cabinet manufacturer’s instructions to ensure you’re preparing the cabinets in the right way.
 The door and drawer handle manufacturers’ instructions will also assist you here.

 HOW TO FIT CABINET HANDLES AND KNOBS (PHASE 2 - PLAN)

 Plan - Decide on the position of your handle or knob.
 Base unit handles and knobs should be mounted towards the top of the door for effortless access.
 Wall unit handles and knobs should be mounted towards the bottom of the door, and drawer handles and knobs should be mounted in the centre.
 Both base and wall unit drawers and knobs should also be located closer to the leading edge (opening side) of the unit.
 Once you have decided the position, mark the drilling points on the door or drawer unit with a pencil.
-Double check the handle or knob again against your pencil marks to check you are happy with the location.
+Double-check the handle or knob again against your pencil marks to check you are happy with the location.

 HOW TO FIT CABINET HANDLES AND KNOBS (PHASE 3 - DRILL)

 Drill holes from the front of the door or drawer to the back.
 Use a slightly larger drill bit than the screws of the handle or knob.
 Use a G-clamp to attach a piece of wood to the outside of the open door.
 This will avoid splinters.
 You can also drill halfway from the front of the door to the back, then drill halfway from the bank to the front of the door.
-Also remember to remove any pencil marks now before you begin screwing the handles or knobs to the door.
+Also, remember to remove any pencil marks now before you begin screwing the handles or knobs to the door.

 HOW TO FIT CABINET HANDLES AND KNOBS (PHASE 4 - SCREW ON)